Mason10198/SkywarnPlus/README.md

 # SkywarnPlus

-SkywarnPlus is an optimized, powerful weather alert system designed for Asterisk/app_rpt repeater controller systems such as [AllStarLink](https://allstarlink.org/) and ~~[HAMVOIP](https://hamvoip.org/)~~ (in progress).
+SkywarnPlus is an optimized, powerful weather alert system designed for Asterisk/app_rpt repeater controller systems such as [AllStarLink](https://allstarlink.org/) and [HAMVOIP](https://hamvoip.org/).
 It's written in Python and utilizes the new [NWS CAP v1.2 JSON API](https://www.weather.gov/documentation/services-web-api).
 SkywarnPlus is optimized to be resource-efficient and offers customization options to suit various user needs.

 ## Features